Evilsmaher/DepthCamera/README.md

 *Video Viewing*

 Note: When I say 2D and 3D, I am talking about the type of viewer. `2D = AVPlayer` and `3D = SCNNode / ARKit`.
+I assume the video is a 3D video.
+If the video taken is not 3D, then it is a normal video and does not need any filtering done to it.

 2D Video:
 ```